How to Stay Productive While Working from Home

 7. Use time blocking

 Time blocking is a simple way of dividing your day into chunks of time for different types of tasks and activities.
 This is great for keeping a healthy work-life balance since you will have clearly defined start and end times to your workday.
 You can schedule times to exercise, take breaks, eat lunch and socialize to avoid getting overwhelmed with your workload.
 Time blocking is also great for time management and productivity during your workday.
-Creating blocks of time to work on specific tasks like replying to emails, prepping and attending meetings and working on projects will help you stay focused on effectively completing tasks.
-By being aware of how you spend your workday, you can continuously fine-tune your time blocks to find more efficient ways of completing your daily tasks.

 8. Take breaks

 It’s important to take breaks during the day for your mental health.
-Rather than sitting at your desk and watching YouTube videos or scrolling through social media feeds, leave your workspace and spend time with your family, read something unrelated to work or go for a walk outside.
+Rather than sitting at your desk and watching YouTube videos or scrolling through social media feeds.
+Leave your workspace and spend time with your family, read something unrelated to work or go for a walk outside.
 You may also find it beneficial to take a dedicated 30-minute or full-hour lunch break to help you recharge in the middle of the day.

 9. Have virtual water cooler chats

 A 2018 survey showed that 20% of remote workers feel that loneliness is their biggest struggle with working remotely.
 Many traditional in-office workers are used to having casual “water cooler” conversations with their colleagues about non-work-related topics.
 This allows employees to establish personal connections and take a break from daily work pressures.
 This may seem counterproductive, but a study of Bank of America employees showed that the most productive workers belonged to close-knit teams and frequently spoke with their coworkers.
-You can create private channels in chat tools like Slack and Microsoft Teams to have casual, non-work-related conversations with coworkers.
-Alternatively, to add more of a human element to the conversation, connect with members of your team in a virtual break room using Lifesize.
-The face-to-face interaction can add a quick dose of levity and laughter to your day.

 10. Learn to say no

 Research shows that the more difficulty that you have saying no, the more likely you are to experience stress, burnout and even depression.
 Learning to say no when you have too much on your plate is a powerful way of protecting yourself from being overwhelmed.
 This applies to both your work life and your personal life.
 Committing to too many tasks at one time can hinder the quality of your work and productivity.
-If you are certain you cannot take on the additional workload, be direct and clear with the person requesting your help and ask your manager for clarity regarding priorities.
-Remember, saying no to a new commitment gives you the opportunity to fulfill current projects successfully and will help you avoid setting a false expectation with colleagues concerning how much you can do at once.

 11. Pick a definitive stop time each day